 Where does the Wiener Schnitzel come from?
-The name of course ties it to Vienna, but many contend that it actually comes from Milan.
-Breaded, deep-fried veal might not seem like a highly original concept, but the origins of the schnitzel can send passions soaring, and historians scrambling.
+The name of course ties it to Vienna.
+Many say that it actually comes from Milan.
+Breaded, deep-fried veal might not seem like a highly original concept.
+The origins of the schnitzel can send passions soaring, and historians scrambling.
 So where does the thing actually come from?
 In fact, we don’t really know.

 But then how does Milan fit into the picture?
 Well that comes from a legend about field marshal Joseph Radezky who supposedly brought the recipe back from a military excursion in Italy, and presented it to the Kaiser in Vienna.
 The story goes that the recipe found great enthusiasm from the Kaiser and the people of the court, and from there spread across the Empire.
 And although this story is almost certainly not true, that is how an Ottoman cum Parisian invention named after Vienna came to be associated with Milan!

 Make sure to check out our private tours, if you want to learn more about Vienna’s history.
 You can also find us on Instagram.